-CITES is an international agreement to which States (countries) adhere voluntarily.
+CITES is an international agreement to which States and regional economic integration organizations adhere voluntarily.
 States that have agreed to be bound by the Convention ('joined' CITES) are known as Parties.
 Although CITES is legally binding on the Parties – in other words they have to implement the Convention – it does not take the place of national laws.
 Rather it provides a framework to be respected by each Party, which has to adopt its own domestic legislation to ensure that CITES is implemented at the national level.

 For many years CITES has been among the conservation agreements with the largest membership, with now 183 Parties.